Exploring the Design Space of Complex Network Visualization & Interaction in VR

 “Which types of interaction metaphors can facilitate the exploration of a complex network in VR?”

-Your task will be the implementation of a VR framework for the display of and interaction with large network data – either as a web-based solution or within Unity3D.
+Your task will be the extension of a web-based VR framework for the display of and interaction with large network data.
 This includes but is not limited to implementing:

 - three dimensional graph layout and edge routing algorithms